We may earn money or products from the companies mentioned in this post.

 Will my child need a stroller at Disneyland?

 Many people (myself included) tend to ditch the strollers for the most part around the time their kids are three years old.
-I still use one for the twins when walking to get my oldest from school.
-When we venture out as a family though, and my husband is there, the stroller stays home.
-In zoos, parks, and even nature trails, we don’t use strollers anymore.
+When we ventured out as a family, and my husband was there, the stroller stayed home.
+In zoos, parks, and even nature trails, we stopped using strollers around age three.

 But we definitely still used a stroller at Disneyland until my twins were 7.
 In fact, I suggest parents with young children, up to the age of five or even beyond, consider using a stroller at Disneyland.

-We just recently have gotten to where we don’t need strollers, and even then, sometimes we wish we had one when we go to the parks from open to close.
+While we are now where we no longer need strollers in theme parks, sometimes we wish we had one when we go to the parks from open to close.

 You walk miles and miles at Disneyland.
 And our kids tend to take nearly twice as many steps as us.
 By about 3/4 of the way through the day, their little legs are exhausted.
 You can always park the stroller while in a specific land and then go back to get it before going to the next land.